It is hard to overstate the role of belief in a great many personal development and self-help systems.

 Negating proven scientific facts is not a wise course of action.
 And so is forcefully imposing religious believes on other people.

 But who are we to judge as long as people don’t bother us with their beliefs?
 And this is the ultimate lesson of beliefs: Our belief is your final private property, and we all have to find our sweet spot of conviction that works best.

 Luckily there are some universal tools available that can support us:

 Be kind to yourself.
 People like to talk about forgiving others, but how about forgiving ourselves?
 Self-compassion is a handy tool for self-empowerment.
 It encourages us not to beat up our own identity over an apparent mistake but to view oneself as a representative of the human species with natural flaws.
 This way, it is easier to see abstract human behavior rather than a personal failure.

 Oscar Wild cynically noted that ‘most people are other people.
 Their thoughts are someone else’s opinions, their lives a mimicry, their passions a quotation.’
 We are all unique.
-We are so unique in our genetic make-up, formed by our personal history and living environment that it is safe to say that no other individual like us will ever exist again.
-As such, our needs and our potential to be a shining example of the human condition are unique too.
+We are so unique in our genetic make-up, formed by our personal history and living environment, that it is safe to say that no other individual like us will ever exist again.
+As such, our needs and potential to be a shining example of the human condition are unique.